Flow Critical Lucidity

 Flow Critical Lucidity is the 16th solo studio album by American musician Thurston Moore.
-It was released on September 20, 2024 and was produced by Thurston and Eva Marie Moore.
+It was released on September 20, 2024 via Moore's independent label The Daydream Library Series and was self-produced with Eva Marie Moore.

-Five singles were taken from the album, Moore's first following the publication of his book Sonic Life: A Memoir.
+Five attached singles preceded the album, which was Moore's first following the publication of his book Sonic Life: A Memoir.
 It was subject to critical acclaim upon release and peaked on the UK Independent Albums Chart at no. 12.

 Background and singles

-In February 2023, Moore released a single entitled "Hypnogram" alongside the announcement of a new album.
+On February 17, 2023, Moore released a single entitled "Hypnogram" alongside the announcement of a new album.
 The following month, Moore released another song, "Isadora", on Bandcamp with an accompanying music video starring Sky Ferreira, directed by Radieux Radio.
 Radio is an alias for Thurston Moore's wife Eva Marie Moore who has often written lyrics for him as early as The Best Day (2014).
 Although the song was marketed as a track from the forthcoming album, it was ultimately left off the standard track listing.

 In October, Moore's book Sonic Life: A Memoir was published.
-He would have to cancel the book tour due to atrial fibrillation, a health issue that he said he suffered from "for a number of years", and Moore would ultimately not release more music from Flow Critical Lucidity until Earth Day of the following year with the single "Rewilding".
-On June 20, 2024, the title, artwork, and release date were revealed with the single "Sans Limites", a song featuring Lætitia Sadier of Stereolab on backing vocals.
-He would release two more singles prior to the album, "New in Town" and "The Diver", the former of which coincided with his 66th birthday.
+He would later cancel the book tour due to atrial fibrillation, a health issue that he said he suffered from for years, and Moore would ultimately not release more music from Flow Critical Lucidity until the following year on Earth Day (April 22) with the single "Rewilding".
+On June 20, 2024, the title, artwork, and release date were revealed with the single "Sans Limites", which features Stereolab's Lætitia Sadier on backing vocals.
+Moore released two more singles prior to the album: "New in Town" on July 25 (coinciding with his 66th birthday) and "The Diver" on August 23.

-Release
+Release and artwork

-Flow Critical Lucidity peaked on the UK Independent and Scottish album charts at no. 12 and 46, respectively.
+Flow Critical Lucidity was released on September 20, 2024 by Moore's record label The Daydream Library Series.
+It peaked on the UK Independent and Scottish album charts at no. 12 and no. 46, respectively.
 Limited editions included a flexi disc containing "Isadora (Bedazzled Mix)".

-The artwork is derived from the 1988 painting Samurai Walkman by Jamie Nares. which is featured on the back cover of the album.
+The artwork is derived from the 1988 painting Samurai Walkman by Jamie Nares, which is featured on the back cover of the album.